coreybruyere/530-framework/README.md

 ####General Styling
 * Avoid using ID's.
 Use classes instead.
-* All CSS class names should use dashes instead of underscores or camel case.
+* All CSS class names should use BEM syntax with double underscore and double dash.
+* Read more about BEM below in Naming Conventions
 * DO NOT over-qualify selectors.
 Keep specificity number as low as possible.
 * Use one discrete, comma separated selector per line in multi-selector rulesets.
 * List @extend(s) First
 * List "Regular" Styles Next
 * List @include(s) Next
-* Nested Selectors Last
+* Try not to Nest!
+* Keep it OOCSS and use un-nested class names
+* But if nesting is absolutely necessary keep it as minimal as possible.
-* All Vendor Prefixes Use @mixins
+* Use Auto Prefixer
-* Maximum Nesting: Three Levels Deep
-* Maximum Nesting: 50 Lines
 * List Vendor/Global Dependancies First, Then Author Dependancies, Then Patterns, Then Parts
 * Break Into As Many Small Files As Makes Sense => Use More Components
 * Modules are Named _module.scss